allanmcrae/toolchain/README.md

 The libiberty files were moved to the Arch gcc package about a decade ago on a temporary basis due to a bug in the binutils version.
 This was never reverted.

+**No libcrypt compatibility library**

+The legacy libcrypt.so.1 library is not provided by glibc.

 ## Known Issues

-The [new buildflags](https://gitlab.archlinux.org/archlinux/rfcs/-/blob/master/rfcs/0003-buildflags.rst) cause (false positive) testsuite failures that need fixed
+Some of the [new buildflags](https://gitlab.archlinux.org/archlinux/rfcs/-/blob/master/rfcs/0003-buildflags.rst) cause (false positive) testsuite failures in gcc.
+These are currently disabled completely, but should only be disabled during the check() phase.

 ## Potential Issues (that likely will not be fixed)